 Confidence in her CareThe 58-year-old Todd initially braced for the worst.
 But from the moment she met with Dr. Talamonti she knew she was in good hands.

 “He’s so thorough in his explanation and it made me completely confident that he knew the best way to handle this,” recalled Todd.

-Dr. Talamonti immediately connected her to NorthShore colleague Faris Murad, MD, an interventional gastroenterologist who specializes in advanced endoscopy.
-Dr. Murad performed an endoscopic ultrasound-guided biopsy of the pancreatic mass, which confirmed a potentially cancerous neuroendocrine tumor that had to be removed.
+Dr. Talamonti immediately connected her to NorthShore colleague, an interventional gastroenterologist who specializes in advanced endoscopy.
+The doctor performed an endoscopic ultrasound-guided biopsy of the pancreatic mass, which confirmed a potentially cancerous neuroendocrine tumor that had to be removed.

 “The latest technology at NorthShore supported the precise removal of a portion of Loryn’s pancreas and preserved her spleen,” explained Dr. Talamonti.
 “It’s something that would not have been possible even a few years ago with traditional surgery.
 This sophisticated procedure also means far faster recovery time and fewer complications for patients.”

 “I went back to work in three weeks,” exclaimed Todd, who has enjoyed a 23-year career in corporate finance.

 While robotic technology has been used in surgery for more than a decade, only in the last few years has it been applied to complex cases like pancreas and liver tumors, added Dr. Talamonti.
 The technology also offers the surgeon better control and dexterity, as well as improved optics with a 3-D camera and stronger magnification.

 Focus on Exceptional Results“Our multidisciplinary team approach to patient care is so important here and we’re all focused on providing the best outcomes possible,” said her doctor, who along with Dr. Talamonti, holds an academic appointment at the University of Chicago Pritzker School of Medicine.